-- (a) TransCanada PipeLines Limited ("TransCanada") operates two high pressure natural gas pipelines within its rights-of-ways which cross through the County and are identified on Schedule B A to this Plan.
-TransCanada is considered a public utility which is allowed in all land use designations of the County Official Plan. - (b) As development within 200 metres of TransCanada's facilities may affect the safety and integrity of the pipelines, the approval authority will require early consultation with TransCanada for any development proposals within 200 metres of its facilities. - (c) All permanent structures and excavations must be located at least 7 metres from the limits of TransCanada's right-of-way and implemented through local zoning by-laws.
+- (a) TransCanada PipeLines Limited ("TCPL") operates two high pressure natural gas pipelines within its rights-of-ways which cross through the County and are identified on Schedule B to this Plan.
+TCPL is considered a public utility which is allowed in all land use designations of the County Official Plan. - (b) As development within 200 metres of TCPL's facilities may affect the safety and integrity of the pipelines, the approval authority will require early consultation with TransCanada for any development proposals within 200 metres of its facilities. - (c) Within 750m of a fence line of a TCPL compressor station, consultation with TCPL is required early in development planning when undertaking the technical review of any such development that requires approval under the Planning Act: - Development within 750 m of a TCPL compressor station shall not be permitted approved unless it can be demonstrated that the developer can mitigate any adverse impacts that might result from land use incompatibility issues such as noise or vibration can be achieved; and - Proponents of a development may be required to carry out noise and vibration studies and mitigation measures identified by those studies shall be included by the County as a condition of development approval. - (d) TCPL is regulated by the Canada Energy Regulator (CER), which has a number of requirements regulating development in proximity to its pipelines, including approval for activities within 30 metres of the pipeline centreline. - (e) Subject to consultation with TCPL, TCPL's pipeline rights-of-way may be designated for use as passive open space.